noepozzan/small-peptide-pipeline/pipeline_documentation.md

 This subworfklow is made up of 6 nextflow processes.
 As inputs, it takes a gtf file, a fasta genome file and folders containing both an indexed+sorted bam file and its index (from [**GENOME**](#genome)).
 As output, the workflow returns a fasta file with the predicted peptides found by ribosome sequencing.

+Higher level parameter: `riboseq_mode`
+If you have the right data and want to predict translation inititation sites (TIS), please select "TI" for the parameter `riboseq_mode`.
+If you have regular ribosome sequencing data and want to predict open reading frames, please select "regular" for the parameter `riboseq_mode`.

 #### `FASTA_INDEX`
 Create genome index using [**SAMtools**](#third-party-software-used).
 - **Input**